callumflack/callum-flack-design/content/pages/about.md

 ## The services I offer

 * Brand identity design
-* Digital product design (user interface and user experience design)
+* User interface design (including user experience design)
-* Website and app design & development (including ecommerce and membership admin)
+* Website and app design and development (including ecommerce and membership admin)
 * Art direction
-* Editorial & book design
+* Editorial design

 ## How we can work together